 The cost for TSA PreCheck is $85 for five years.
 You do pay it when you apply for the program, regardless of your final approval.
-It is non-refundable so you will not get your money back.
+It is non-refundable, so you will not get your money back.

 Global Entry costs $100 and does include TSA PreCheck membership.
 So, if you do any international air travel at all, it may be worth considering a Global Entry membership instead of TSA PreCheck.

-A number of credit cards to reimburse the cost for TSA PreCheck and Global Entry.
+A number of credit cards to reimburse the cost of TSA PreCheck and Global Entry.
 This may likely change over time, so be sure to check with your credit cards first before paying the fee.
 And if you choose one of these cards, confirm it still offers this benefit.

-It does take some time to go through the process at renewal, both sometimes to hear back from the application, and also to get to an enrollment center.
+It does take some time to go through the process at renewal, both sometimes to hear back from the application and also to get to an enrollment center.

 Make sure to leave plenty of time to renew to ensure your coverage doesn’t lapse.
-I recommend at least six months, and of course, if there is a government shut-down or partial shut-down, you’ll want to leave more time than that.
+I recommend at least six months, and of course, if there is a government shutdown or partial shutdown, you’ll want to leave more time than that.

 Additional Information to Know

-Here are some additional details you should know about the program to make sure you get the most of the benefits.
+Here are some additional details you should know about the program to make sure you get the most out of the benefits.

 - TSA Pre✓® must show on your paper or electronic boarding pass for you to enter the TSA PreCheck line and to secure the benefit.
-I don’t recommend trying it anyways as you will be refused and will have to wait in the general security line.
+I don’t recommend trying it anyways, as you will be refused and will have to wait in the general security line.
 And, if you have the benefit but it doesn’t show on your ticket, check with the airline.
-I have had that happen and they can resolve it quickly for you.
+I have had that happen, and they can resolve it quickly for you.